andrevks/pure-nodejs-api/README.md

 ## 🧪 Testing

-The project follows a Test-Driven Development (TDD) approach to ensure high code quality and reliability.
 Automated tests are implemented using the Vitest testing framework, which has a syntax similar to Jest.
 To run the tests, simply use the command npm test.

 ---